German parties edge warily towards 'grand coalition' deal

 EUROPE

 Berlin's European partners also have reason to be disappointed.
-Some had hoped the center-left SPD would push Merkel towards a more growth-friendly vision for Europe.
+Some had hoped the centre-left SPD would push Merkel towards a more growth-friendly vision for Europe.

 Instead, the future of the crisis-plagued single currency bloc has played only a minor role in the talks, and a deal on the most pressing European issue -- the creation of a new body to wind down stricken banks -- has proved elusive.